Read how to apply baking soda for wrinkles and warts. Does exfoliation help with the removal of aging signs?

 - To make this scrub you will need the following ingredients: Natural sea salt or edible kosher salt (1 tablespoon), raw honey (1 tablespoon), 10 drops of lavender essential oil, and enough distilled water to form a scoopable consistency.

-- Mix until fully combined and use on freshly cleansed skin by gently spreading on face avoiding lip area and leave on for about 20 minutes before washing it off with lukewarm water.
+- Mix until fully combined and use on freshly cleansed skin by gently spreading on the face avoiding the lip area and leave on for about 20 minutes before washing it off with lukewarm water.

 Baking Soda for Scars – Does it Work?